JohnRowleyDorsetCollege2025/fs-2025-a-user-accounts-with-roles-20251023/chatgpt-copilot-prompts.md

 I am a c# student and I have been shown how to use Bogus to generate a list of people and render them into a blazor page.
 I have been asked to come up with six more examples of pages that mock different types of data - such as products.
 Can you give me 6 useful examples that I can recreate in blazor pages and generate the appropriate c# classes

 Generate a blazor  component with a filter which will use the MockData class and Patients method to render all the patients in a table when the component loads and use it in a new page called Patients

+Generate a blazor  component with a filter which will use the MockData.Hotels method to render all the hotels in a table when the component loads and use it in a new page called Hotels.
+The new component and the new page should be placed in the existing Components directory and Pages directory respectively.
+Do not used a Shared folder to store the component